liviobellini/KaitMenu/README.md

 ## 📦 Installation

 ### **🟢 Method 1 — Arduino IDE Include Library **
-Download the .zip from GitHub -> *Sketch -> Include Library -> Add .ZIP Library*
+Download the .zip from GitHub -> *Sketch -> Include Library -> Add .ZIP Library*.

 ### **⚪ Method 2 — Arduino IDE Include Library **
-Open Library Manager on left column of Arduino IDE -> search "KaitMenu" -> select and install
+Open Library Manager on left column of Arduino IDE -> search "KaitMenu" -> select and install.

 ### **🔵 Method 3 — Manual Installation **
-Copy the **KaitMenu** folder into: ~/Documents/Arduino/libraries
+Copy the **KaitMenu** folder into: ~/Documents/Arduino/libraries.

 ## 📕 User guide
 Open BasicDemo.ino in the examples folder to learn how to use the library.
 Enjoy!😎

 ## ⚙️ Requirements

-Arduino compatible board<br>
+Arduino compatible board,<br>
-I2C LCD based on HD44780 + PCF8574 or compatible<br>
+I2C LCD based on PCF8574 or compatible,<br>
-Wire and hd44780 library installed
+Wire and hd44780 library installed.

 ## 👤 Author

-Developed by Livio Bellini<br>
+Developed by Livio Bellini.<br>
 Inspiration: Kaitlin Trujillo - "Your soul is in my heart".❤️

 ## ⭐ Support the project